PawelBoe/corona-integration/README.md

 # corona-integration
-Integration of different corona virus related datasets into a single database.
+Integration of different COVID-19 virus related datasets into a single database.
 Contains different statistics and viualizations which are mostly focused on Germany and Europe.

-I have created these scripts to quickly query raw corona data using sql and to be able to run my own statistics on it.
+I have created these scripts to quickly query raw COVID-19 data using sql and to be able to run my own statistics on it.
 I am doing this out of own curiosity.
 If this helps anyone, please feel free to use this as a start for your own analysis.

 ## Getting started